daniel20087/The-Stupidity-Of-Isaac/README.md

 # The-Stupidity-Of-Isaac
 Isaac mod

+Download as zip and extract into isaac mods folder

 Item descriptions:
 Beer Bottle: Gives 0.5 Speed, 3 damage and applys poison to all enemies in the room